emostov/covid415/README.md

 #### Sorting Distances

 ##### Overview

-Task's distances from the current user are used to help show tasks that are nearby and motivate task uptake and completion by volunteers.
+In order to motivate task uptake and completion by volunters, tasks are sorted by their relative distance to the current user.

 __Current implementation flow:__

 * Wait for current user location.
 * Once user location is received dispatch to state.
-* When a change in user location is detected in componentDidUpdate calculate distance from user for each task
+* When a change in user location is detected in componentDidUpdate calculate distance from user for each task.
-* Upon tasks receiving a non-null distance attribute, trigger a sort of tasks by location
+* Upon tasks receiving a non-null distance attribute, trigger a sort of tasks by location.

 __Future improvements:__
-  At the moment all of the above flow takes place within react components.
+  At the moment all of the above flow takes place within React components.
 Therefore, the execution of each step is dependent on components mounting, and updating.
-For example, we check if task's have distance to sort them
+For example, we check if task's have distance in order to sort them.

 ##### Code

-In order to grab the current users position, we used the built in ```navigator.geolocation.getCurrentPosition()```.
+In order to grab the current users position, we used the built-in ```navigator.geolocation.getCurrentPosition()```.

 ``` javascript
 // frontend/actions/location_actions.js